 When you think about plastic surgery, you probably picture a common procedure like a breast augmentation or rhinoplasty.
-However, advancements in plastic surgery have resulted in a seemingly endless array of options for those who want to improve their physical appearance.
+Advancements in plastic surgery have resulted in a seemingly endless array of options for those who want to alter their physical appearance.
 In particular, one relatively popular (but still infrequently talked about) procedure is chin augmentation.

 This procedure involves adding an implant to change the shape of the chin.
 It also can involve chin reduction, which is a surgery designed to reduce the size of the chin.
 When done well, chin augmentation can help to maintain femininity by creating a more feminine face shape.

 Most often, a chin augmentation is used to correct a “weak” or “recessed” chin.
 This chin type is when the chin appears proportionately smaller when compared to the rest of your face.
 This chin type can bother some people.
 For those who want to bring their face back into proportion, a chin augmentation offers a way to do so.

 Chin augmentation also offers the opportunity to reduce the appearance of a large chin; or a chin that appears “double.”
 While one might associate double chins with obesity this isn’t true.
 The fact is that many factors contribute to the appearance of this sort of chin.
 Skin looseness, chin shape and size, and even the angle at which the head meets the neck all play a role.
 If you undergo chin augmentation, the chin implant takes up some of the loose chin, giving the appearance of a more contoured, feminine jaw.

 For those who have the opposite concern, that is, a chin that is too wide or too prominent a chin reduction may be in order.
 With a chin reduction, a patient’s jawline will become less prominent.
 And for women who are worried about a very prominent jawline, this type of surgery may allow them to maintain a more feminine silhouette in profile.